Rosalie Dreyer

 Rosalie Dreyer (3 September 1895 – 21 May 1987) was a Swiss-born naturalised British nurse and administrator.
 Immigrating to England at the age of eighteen, she trained as a nurse in London and worked her way through the ranks to become matron, principal matron and chief matron-in-charge of the Nursing Service of the London County Council.
-At this time, nursing was making a shift from a voluntary service to a profession and Dreyer was involved as a pioneer in the development of Britain's public-funded nursing service.
+Dreyer was a pioneer in the development of Britain's public-funded nursing service.

 Early life

 Rosalie Dreyer was born on 3 September 1895 in Bern, Switzerland to Elisabeth (née Neuenschwander) and Johann Dreyer.
 She was the oldest of four daughters and her father managed a dairy co-operative.
 Though Lutheran, after receiving her basic education from a school run by Catholic nuns, Dreyer traveled to England in 1914 as a nanny to a Swiss family who had settled abroad.
-She entered nurses training in 1918 at Guy's Hospital of London and earned her state registration certificate in 1922.
+In 1934, Dreyer became a naturalized British citizen.